CaffeineOverflowAngeL/Fairness-Aware-Graph-Neural-Networks-for-ICU-Length-of-Stay-Prediction-in-IoT-Enabled-Environments/data/readme.md

 1. for ml_pipeline.py which is used to generate the outputs of 'Logistic Regression', 'Gradient Boosting', 'Random Forest', and 'XGBoost' please specify the folder path within model/ml_models.py.

-2. for benchmark.py which were used to generate all DL models outputs specify the dataset folder path using the cli flag --dataset (Examples on this subject are presented within the **benchmark_scripts folder).
+2. for benchmark.py which is used to generate all DL models outputs, specify the dataset folder path using the cli flag --dataset (Examples on this subject are presented within the **benchmark_scripts folder).